Sexually Transmitted Infections (STIs)

 What are sexually transmitted infections (STIs) ?

 Sexually transmitted infections (STIs) are infectious diseases passed from one person to another through unprotected sex or genital contact.
 STIs can cause severe damage to the body, even death.
-Except for colds and flu, STIs are the most common contagious (easily spread) infections, with millions of new cases each year.
-Although some STIs can be treated and cured, others cannot.
+Apart from colds and flu, sexually transmitted infections (STIs) rank as the most prevalent contagious infections, with millions of new cases reported annually.
+While some STIs can be treated and cured, others lack a definitive cure.

-A person with an STI can pass it to others by contact with skin, genitals, mouth, rectum, or body fluids.
-Anyone who has sexual contact vaginal, anal, or oral sex with another person may get an STI.
+An individual carrying an STI can transmit it to others through contact with the skin, genitals, mouth, rectum, or body fluids.
+Anyone who has sexual contact via vaginal, anal, or oral sex with another person may get an STI.
 STIs may not cause symptoms.
-Even if there are no symptoms, your health can be affected.
+Even if there are no noticeable symptoms, your health can be affected.

 What causes sexually transmitted infections, STIs ?